utk-cs340-spring23/ClassInfo/schedule.md

 ---
 ***Week 13:***

-Sprint 4 mid-point
+Sprint 4 Review and Sprint 5 Planning

 **April 25**

 **April 27**

-Note: Sprint 4 review is part of the final project presentation

 ---
 ***Week 14:***

+Sprint 5 mid-point

 **May 2**

 **May 4**

+Note: There is no sprint 5 demo, that will be part of the final presentation

 ---
 ***Week 15:***

 ***Note: Everyone is expected to be in attendance for all project presentations***

-**May 9** Last Day of Class.
-Project presentations.
+**May 9 (Last Day of Class.)** Project presentations.

 ---
 ***Final:***